nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: Following God is exciting, but that doesn’t mean it’s easy.
-The prophet
-    Elijah’s story is an example of this...
+  intro: This week's story is about Jonah.
+God gave him a message for the people
+    of Ninevah, but Jonah initially went in the opposite direction...
-  video: 2T5gAXoerjw
+  video: jO2QsF_nnIU
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
+    so that you may overflow with hope by the power of the Holy Spirit.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 18th October 2020
+subtitle: Sunday worship - 25th October 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!